Aini-Bashir/globalenterprise/README.md

+<h1 align="center">
+  <br>
+  <img src="https://github.com/TaoFruit/globalenterprise/blob/gh-pages/images/sliderImages/global.svg" alt="Foco" width="400">
+</h1>

 # GLOBAL ENTERPRISE
 Our Mission is to guide policy and innovation for enterprises as they steer the global market in multiple sectors.
 We transition operations to the most innovative and cost-effective business intelligence models possible to automate redundant practices.
 Then, we consult leaders using data science and insights on global trends and industry directives.

-<h1 align="center">
-  <br>
-  <img src="https://github.com/TaoFruit/globalenterprise/blob/gh-pages/images/sliderImages/global.svg" alt="Foco" width="400">
-</h1>
+#### Global Enterprise streamlines operations with consulting & thought leadership

+•	Financial Risk Management

+•	System Analysis & Reporting

+•	Culture Creation for Enterprises

+•	Create International & Governmental Relations

+•	Automate Business Processes through Artificial Intelligence

+•	Mentor Executives and Communicate for Board of Directors

+•	Build Enterprise-Level Policy & Procedure

+•	Shift Focus to Profitable Sectors with Asset Retention

+•	Set Quarterly Goals and Create Auditing

+• We Empower Businesses with Innovative Intelligence

+• Procurement Solutions for IT Applications

+•Business & ERP Consulting

 ## Getting Started